Post 16 Curriculum

 In post 16, we aim to build on experiences gained in KSG 4 by;

-Build PSD skills which support and prepare students for post 19.
+- Build personal, social, development skills which support and prepare students for post 19

 Post 16 opportunities include:

-Activities with post 16 students at Farnborough College working towards a common project
+- Activities with post 16 students at Farnborough College working towards a common project

 The aim of the curriculum is to promote personal development and to foster interests and aspirations whilst practising life and independence skills in a safe and secure setting.
 We strive for students to be as independent as possible in preparation for life after school.
 In order to achieve this, students are supported, each at their own level, to develop their Personal, Learning and Thinking Skills in order to become: